 In 1947, two educators from the University of Chicago, Robert Maynard Hutchins, president of the university, and Professor Mortimer J. Adler, established the Great Books Foundation to bring together passionate readers to meet and talk about enduring issues and ideas.
 Three years later, these gentlemen joined Walter Paepcke to form the Aspen Institute.
 Today, the Great Books program remains integrally linked to the ideals of the Aspen Institute.

 This five-week program offers participants the opportunity to deepen their understanding of the most significant books in the Western intellectual tradition through a weekly moderated dialogue.
-Topics will be announced in early December.

 Led by moderators Paul Andersen and Jon Peacock, the 2023 series will take place in person on five consecutive Wednesdays from 6:00-8:30 pm on January 25, February 1, February 8, February 15, and February 22.
 All sessions will take place in person in the Koch Building on the Institute’s Aspen Meadows campus.

 Fee: $275, includes all sessions, light refreshments, and readings.
 Scholarships are available.
-Registration is now open here.

 The 2023 Great Books series is at capacity.
 If you’d like to add your name to the waitlist, please email Zoë Brown at firstname.lastname@example.org.